pretix/pretix-docs/docs/guides/products/discounts.md

 ### Group discounts and discounts for large orders

-pretix gives you several methods for offering discounts to whole groups of people attending your event.
-These methods work for any large orders regardless of which products are purchased.
+pretix gives you several methods for offering discounts on large orders regardless of which products are purchased.
+This can be useful for offering group discounts.
-You can either set up a rule for discounts that is applied automatically if a purchase meets certain conditions; offer fixed group packages at reduced prices; or offer cheaper tickets tied to a minimum order amount.
+You can offer cheaper tickets tied to a minimum order amount; set up a rule for discounts that is applied automatically if a purchase meets certain conditions; or offer fixed group packages at reduced prices.
 The following subsections will explain each method.

+#### Minimum order amount

+You can use the minimum order amount feature to promote discounted group tickets.
+In order to do so, create a single-person ticket at a reduced price.
+Use the "Minimum amount per order" option to define the minimal group size for which you want to grant the discount.

+For illustrative purposes, assume that your basic admission ticket is priced at €20.00.
+Clone that ticket, give it a name such as "Reduced ticket for groups of five or more", and set the price to €15.00.
+Save the ticket and edit it.
+Switch to the :btn:Availability: tab and set the "Minimum amount per order" to 5.
+This way, customers can purchase 5 or more of the tickets at the discounted price.

 #### Automatic discounts